Definition of complementary medicine (modified) from the Cochrane Collaboration1

 Complementary medicine (CM) is a broad domain of healing resources that encompasses all health systems, modalities, and practices and their accompanying theories and beliefs, other than those intrinsic to the politically dominant health system of a particular society or culture in a given historical period.
 CM includes all such practices and ideas self-defined by their users as preventing or treating illness or promoting health and well-being.
 Boundaries within CM and between the CM domain and that of the dominant system are not always sharp or fixed.

-We use the term complementary medicine to describe healthcare practices such as those listed.
-We use it synonymously with the terms "complementary therapies" and "complementary and alternative medicine" found in other texts, according to the definition used by the Cochrane Collaboration.
+We use the term complementary medicine synonymously with the terms "complementary therapies" and "complementary and alternative medicine" found in other texts, according to the definition used by the Cochrane Collaboration.

 The Therapeutic Goods Administration definition of complementary medicines2

-In Australia, medicinal products containing such ingredients as herbs, vitamins, minerals, nutritional supplements, homoeopathic and certain aromatherapy preparations are referred to as 'complementary medicines' and are regulated as medicines under the Therapeutic Goods Act 1989 (opens
+In Australia, medicinal products containing such ingredients as herbs, vitamins, minerals, nutritional supplements, homoeopathic and certain aromatherapy preparations are referred to as 'complementary medicines' and are regulated as medicines under the Therapeutic Goods Act 1989 (opens in new window) (the Act).

 Traditional medicine (TM):